By: Nathan Dube on March 23rd, 2021

 Now what?
 Which type of shrink film is right for your products?
 Is one or the other more appropriate for your packaging line?
-If so, how do you identify which type of shrink film is right for you?
+How do you identify which type of shrink film is right for you?

 Industrial Packaging has been selling shrink films for decades while providing our customers with quality information to make proper buying decisions.
-When it comes to your shrink film needs, you will be able to find the resources you need to source your films here.
+When it comes to your shrink film requirements, you will find the resources you need to choose the right film here.

-In this article, we will help you to figure out if single-wound or centerfold shrink film is right for you.
+This article will help you figure out if single-wound or centerfold shrink film is right for you.

 What Is Single-Wound Shrink Film?

-Single-wound shrink films come on a flat sheet which is wrapped onto a roll.
+Single-wound shrink films come on a flat sheet which is wrapped onto a core.
 Single-wound films are also known as single-layer or flat films.
 They are commonly used for the packaging of various types of consumer products.
-These films are always wound onto a core.

-When packaging products in single-wound shrink film, the product is sealed on the front and back of the film.
-Generally speaking, single-wound film has an electrical or static seal on the bottom.
+When packaging products with a lap seal machine, the seal is on the leading edge, the trailing edge, and the bottom of the package.
+When packaging products on an L-bar sealer or a side sealer, the three seals appear on the leading edge, the trailing edge, and one of the sides.
+Generally speaking, lap seal machines have an electric or static seal on the bottom.
 This is to hold the overlapping layers of the film together.

 What Is Centerfold Shrink Film?

-Center-folded shrink film is a type of shrink film which is folded lengthwise in half.
-It is then formed into a roll.
-A 20-inch-wide center-folded roll would unfold into 40-inch width.
+Centerfold shrink film is folded lengthwise in half.
+It is then rolled onto a core to form a roll.
+A 20-inch-wide centerfold roll would unfold into 40-inch width.

-When using centerfold film, the sealer will seal the front, the back, and the side of the film prior to being sent into the heat tunnel.
+When using centerfold shrink film, the sealer will seal the front, the back, and the side of the film before being sent into the heat tunnel.

-You can buy individual rolls, multiple cases of rolls, or pallet quantities of centerfold shrink film.
+Depending on the distributor's inventory, you can buy individual rolls or pallet load quantities of centerfold shrink film.